stefanomarangoni495/AML_project_StefanoMarangoni/README.md

 - Loss = 0.266879

 The predictions of the test examples are reported in a separate text file.
-The learning curves plot is saved in the cnn-training.png
+The learning curves plot is saved in the cnn-training.png and shown in _Figure 2_.

 # Figures